 This is one of those rare situations where the hype was justified, too, as the Galaxy S4 was a monster of a phone.
 At the time, it was incredibly powerful and pretty reasonably priced for what you got.
 Along with the other devices in the Galaxy S line to that point, the Galaxy S4 helped cement the idea that Android would be the mobile operating system of choice for most of the world.

-The first Samsung Galaxy Note
+The first Samsung Galaxy Note changes the game

 Before the first Galaxy Note, Samsung phones were sized comparably to iPhones.
-The phones in the Galaxy S line were a little bigger, sure, but the idea of a comparably giant smartphone was ridiculous to even think about at the time.
+The phones in the Galaxy S line were a little bigger, sure, but the idea of a giant smartphone was ridiculous to even think about at the time.

 The Galaxy Note single-handedly changed the entire smartphone industry.

 Samsung audaciously defied that sensibility with the launch of the Samsung Galaxy Note in 2011.
 The phone seemed enormous compared to other phones on the market, which made most assume that the phone would flop hard.
-However, it was a runaway success and helped herald in the idea that phones don’t need to be a specific size for consumers to want them.
+However, it was a runaway success and helped herald the idea that phones don’t need to be a specific size for consumers to want them.

 Without any hyperbole, the reason smartphones look the way they do today can be directly attributed to the success of the first Note.
-Now, it’s up to your personal taste whether that’s a good thing or a bad thing, but the Note represents one of the times that Samsung changed the entire industry.
+It’s up to your personal taste whether that’s a good thing or a bad thing, but the Note represents one of the times that Samsung changed the entire industry.

 The debut of One UI